 Open New Safari Tabs in Background on iPhone

-When you open a link on iPhone Safari browser, the linked website opens in a New Tab and the browser automatically switches to this New Tab.
+When you open any link while browsing on iPhone Safari browser, the linked webpage opens in a New Browser Tab and the Safari browser automatically switches to this New Tab.

-In comparison, when you open a link in Google’s Chrome browser, the link always opens in background, which allows you to remain on the same webpage that you currently browsing.
+In comparison, when you open a link in Google Chrome browser, the link always opens in the background, which allows you to remain on the same webpage that you are currently browsing.

-If you like this setup, you can setup the Safari browser on your iPhone to open new tabs in background (just like in Google Chrome) by going to Safari Settings on your iPhone.
+If you like this setup, you can make the default Safari browser on your iPhone to always open new tabs in background (just like in Google Chrome).

 Open Website Tabs in Background in Safari Browser on iPhone